 - The ability to communicate in English

 Interview invitations are sent by email to applicants beginning in mid-July.
 Invitations for interviews are typically sent at least three weeks before the assigned interview date.
-All candidates will have two back to back interviews with UT Southwestern faculty members in a standard interview format.
-All interviews for the 2021-21 season will be conducted virtually.
+All candidates will have two back-to-back interviews with UT Southwestern faculty members in a standard interview format.
+All interviews for the 2023-2024 class will be conducted virtually.
 If invited to interview, you will receive an email from the Admissions Office.
-Interviews are by invitation only and take place from August through January.
+Interviews are by invitation only and take place from August through mid-January.